-Today Dolphin Sails operate from 2 Lofts in Essex, a office in Hamble and a newly opened office in Palma De Majorca, Spain employing over 25 people but the early days were a lot more humble.
+Today Dolphin operates from 2 sail lofts in Essex, an office in Hamble and a loft in Palma De Majorca, Spain.
+We employ over 25 people throughout our bases, but the early days were a lot more humble…

-In 1983 with all possible expansion exhausted the business was moved to an ‘enormous’ old cinema.
-Here sails for boats as large as 70 feet could be made and at the same time the company enjoyed racing success with wins in various classes including round Britain and trans atlantic races.
+In 1983 with all possible expansion exhausted the business was moved to an old cinema building in Harwich.
+Here sails for boats as large as 70 feet could be made and at the same time the company enjoyed racing success with wins in various classes including round Britain and Trans-Atlantic races.

 In 1987 further expansion was undertaken to accommodate the burgeoning windsurf sail market and separate premises were acquired about a mile from headquarters.
-Local enthusiast Pete Boxer joined the team to head up the operation and the company went on to enjoy huge success for a number of years building up to 100 sails a week at the peak.
+Local enthusiast Pete Boxer joined the team to head up the operation and the company went on to enjoy huge success, for a number of years, building up to 100 sails a week at its peak.

-In 1992 the windsurf market was flooded with cheap imports and the decision was taken to close the Division and sell the building.
-The funds from the premises were reinvested allowing expansion of the main yacht sail building premises at 400 Main Road where a second floor was added.
+In 1992 the windsurf market was flooded with cheap imports and the decision was taken to close this division of Dolphin and sell the building.
+The funds from the premises were reinvested allowing expansion of the main sail loft at 400 Main Road where a second floor was added.

-The company continued to be associated with considerable racing success, with sail designer Matthew enjoying some of his own with the half tonner ‘Miss Piggy’ – winning EAORA and her class in Cowes Week.
+The company continued to be associated with considerable racing success, with sail designer Matthew enjoying some of his own.
+This was on the half tonner ‘Miss Piggy’ winning EAORA and her class in Cowes Week.

 In 2002 it was decided to add a boat cover and awning arm to the business.
-Paul Gray joined the firm to head up the operation.
-Today with a team of 10 people the Cover Department create the finest and often the most innovative covers available.
+Paul Gray joined us to head up the operation, today with a team of 10 people the Cover department create the finest and often the most innovative covers available worldwide.

 In 2014 Dolphin opened a sales office in Hamble on the South Coast, covering marinas from Brighton to Poole.
 Paul Austin heads up this operation, he has over 20 years sail making experience and certainly keeps busy as the business continues to grow in the South.